-Student Conduct staff is often informed of reports of student misconduct through Campus Safety, the Residential Life professional and student staff, or other college administrators.
-However, any person may file a report about student misconduct which violates the Honor Code or Code of Social Conduct with the request for Student Conduct to investigate and adjudicate.
+The Office of Student Conduct is often informed of reports of student misconduct through Campus Safety, the Residential Life professional and student staff, or other college administrators.
+Any person may file a report about student misconduct which violates the Code of Social Conduct with the request for the Office of Student Conduct to investigate and adjudicate.

-Once Student Conduct receives a report of misconduct, a Conduct Administrator (CA) will take the follow steps to assess if/how the College will move forward:
+Once the Office of Student Conduct receives a report of misconduct, a Conduct Administrator (CA) will take the follow steps to assess if/how the College will move forward:

-- Follow-up with the person bringing the complaint to determine their wishes from the conduct process and to determine if the person brining the complaint is a Harmed Party, a College representative, or a third party and discuss their options for remaining involved through the adjudication process. - The CA will evaluate each report to determine if there is enough information to suggest a possible violation of the Code of Social Conduct and charge the student(s) with violating such.
+- Follow-up with the person bringing the complaint to determine their wishes from the conduct process and to determine if the person bringing the complaint is a Harmed Party, a College representative, or a third party and discuss their options for remaining involved through the adjudication process. - The CA will evaluate each report to determine if there is enough information to suggest a possible violation of the Code of Social Conduct and charge the student(s) with violating such.
 The CA reserves the right to determine there is not enough information to move forward or that the behavior described is not a violation of Code of Social Conduct.